WhereSoftwareGoesToDie/retcon/docs/design/use-cases.md

 # Use cases

+This document is to be used before any production release to verify that all of the promised use cases are provided.
+The testing of these cases is automated and may be run via:

+	cabal test acceptance-test

 The following use cases reference two data sources, *upstream* and *local*.

 These are arbitrary and are named like so to provide a tangible example.